-18 Jul 5 tools to feel better about work while you’re at work
+18 Jul 5 tools to feel better about work (wherever you’re working)

-Why do I think it’s important to feel better about work when you’re at work?
+Why do I think it’s important to feel better about work when you’re working?
 Because when I started coaching professionals, I remembered something I’d always known.
 People are already excellent at what they do.

 They do not need me telling them how to do their jobs.
 And even when my coaching starts at business strategy, it inevitably shifts to what’s really in the way: bad habits, emotional triggers, prickly people, politics, silos, monotony, mediocrity, myopia.